The Embrace of Everlasting Life

 This past week a recognition of internal warfare came to my attention.
 Regarding success and life, I began thinking of where I am versus where I want to be.
 Internally I have been battling with wondering if I am able to get it all done.
 The financial goals, health goals, parenting goals, marriage goals, ministry goals and the list just keeps going.
 I become paramountly aware that the mark has been missed….Or has it??

 Did you see that??
 This is my battle!
-One part of me says, Man…. you are way of course.
-While the other part says, no matter what you have done, look at what you are now doing.
+One part of me says, Man…. you are way off course.
+Meanwhile the other part says, no matter what you have done, look at what you are now doing.
 You are heading in the right direction!

 Frustration sets in while we are contemplating who we are or what we should be accomplishing.
 Trust me, this is even a problem for people who look like they’re holding it all together.
 Rich, broke, healthy or not so much, no one is absent of feeling like they have missed the mark or that they have not lived up to a standard.
 But each of us, despite our current circumstance must keep believing in ourselves.
 We must believe in ourselves just after failure, in the middle of losing and right after setbacks.